Sustainsys/Saml2/README.md

 ## Branches
 There are three active branches in the repo
-* v1 is a security-supported-only version that uses the `System.IdentityModel` library for token handling and supports HttpModule, Mvc, Owin and AspNetCore2 (only on full.
+* v1 is a supported version that uses the `System.IdentityModel` library for token handling and supports HttpModule, Mvc, Owin and AspNetCore2 (only on full.
 Net Framework).
+This branch will only receive security fixes or critical compatibility fixes for major browsers.
-* v2 is a currently supported version that uses the `Microsoft.IdentityModel` nuget packages for toking handling, multi-targets and supports HttpModule, Mvc, Owin and AspNetCore2
+* v2 is a currently supported version that uses the `Microsoft.IdentityModel` nuget packages for toking handling, multi-targets and supports HttpModule, Mvc, Owin and AspNetCore2.
+This branch will only receive security fixes or critical compatibility fixes for major browsers.
+Exceptions for new features can also be done for paying customers with support contracts.
 * develop is development for a new version (will be released as v3 eventually) that only supports Asp.Net Core.
 * master is deprecated and only kept around to ensure all old links pointing to it works.